 The Board is accountable to stakeholders for the creation and delivery of strong sustainable performance and the creation of long term shareholder value.
-The Board meets frequently and is responsible for organising and directing the affairs of the Company in a manner that will promote the success of the company and is consistent with good corporate governance practice.
+The Board meets frequently in accordance with the Rules of Procedure and is responsible for organising and directing the affairs of the Company in a manner that will promote the success of the company and is consistent with good corporate governance practice.
 Ensuring that in carrying out its duties, the Company meets legal and regulatory requirements.